ArnabChatterjee20k/pycache/README.md

 9. Sharding support for all adapters
 10. Cache eviction
 11. Using "TYPE" command of redis to know the types automatically(as an option at the adapter)

+## Documentation

+For detailed information about PyCache components, see our comprehensive guides:

+- **[Adapter Comparison](ADAPTER_COMPARISON.md)** - Detailed comparison of all storage backends (InMemory, SQLite, Redis) with feature matrices, performance characteristics, and use case recommendations.

+- **[Datatype Comparison](DATATYPE_COMPARISON.md)** - Complete guide to all PyCache datatypes (String, Numeric, List, Map, Set, Queue, Streams) with examples, validation rules, and Redis storage mappings.

 ## Contributing